... on food, travel, Vermont, life and organizing

 2. Put yeast mixture in bowl of stand mixer with the rest of the sugar, salt, and 3 ½ cups of flour.
 Mix well with a spoon.

-3. Add 5 beaten eggs and oil to bowl, and slowly mix in remaining flour with dough hook.
+3. Add 5 (or 6, if you like especially eggy challah) beaten eggs and oil to bowl, and slowly mix in remaining flour using a stand mixer with dough hook.
 Dough will be thick and somewhat sticky.
-Keep “kneading” with dough hook for about 10 minutes, until dough pulls away from sides of bowl.
-If dough is still too sticky, add more flour, as needed.
+Keep “kneading” with dough hook for about 10 minutes, until dough pulls fully away from sides of bowl. (it's ok if it sticks a bit on the bottom.)
+If dough is sticking to the side, add more flour, as needed.

 5. Grease a bowl and add dough ball to it, turning the dough over so it gets lightly coated with oil.

 •THIS RISING CAN BE DONE OVERNIGHT IN THE FRIDGE.
-BRING TO ROOM TEMPERATURE BEFORE CONTINUING.
+BRING TO ROOM TEMPERATURE BEFORE CONTINUING (which can take more than 5 hours).

 7. Punch down dough (should have nearly doubled), give a quick knead, and let rise for another ½ hour.